-Add 236 ml (8 oz.) of Additive Friction Modifier C8AZ-19B546-A or equivalent meeting Ford specification EST-M2C118-A for complete refill of Traction-Lok axles.
-Ford design rear axles contain a synthetic lubricant that does not require changing unless the axle has been
+1Add 236 ml (8 oz.) of Additive Friction Modifier C8AZ-19B546-A or equivalent meeting Ford specification EST-M2C118-A for complete refill of Traction-Lok axles.
+Ford design rear axles contain a synthetic lubricant that does not require changing unless the axle has been submerged in water.
+Dana rear axles also contain a synthetic lubricant but do require a change.
+Refer to your "Service Guide" for change intervals on Dana rear axles.

-Ensure the correct automatic transmission fluid is used.
+2Ensure the correct automatic transmission fluid is used.
 Transmission fluid requirements are indicated on the dipstick or on the dipstick handle.
 Check the container to verify the fluid being added is of the correct type.
-Refer to your Scheduled Maintenance Guide to determine the correct service interval.
+Refer to your scheduled maintenance guide to determine the correct service interval.